papir805/craigslist_web_scraper/.ipynb_checkpoints/README-checkpoint.md

 Important Python libraries used: `Requests`, `BeautifulSoup`, `Pandas`, `NumPy`, `Psycopg2`, and `Sklearn`, among others.

+## How to use -
+If you're interested in seeing just the script and Python code that I wrote, [click here](https://github.com/papir805/craigslist_web_scraper/blob/master/v1.3craigslist_scraper_tutoring.py)
+**Recommended: If you'd like to see what the Python script actually does, without running the script yourself, you can view the code *and* the outputs of that code by clicking [here](https://github.com/papir805/craigslist_web_scraper/blob/master/v1.3craigslist_scraper_tutoring.ipynb) or [here](https://nbviewer.org/github/papir805/craigslist_web_scraper/blob/master/v1.3craigslist_scraper_tutoring.ipynb).**

 ## How to use:
 If you're interested in seeing just the script and Python code that I wrote, open up .py file in the main directory of this repository.
 **Recommended: If you'd like to see what the Python script can actually do, you can view the code *and* the outputs of that code using the .ipynb Jupyter notebook file.**

 ## Method: